The Dry (film)

 The Dry is a 2020 Australian mystery drama thriller film directed by Robert Connolly, from a screenplay by Connolly and Harry Cripps, and is based on the 2016 book of the same name by Jane Harper.
 The film stars Eric Bana, Genevieve O'Reilly, Keir O'Donnell and John Polson.

 The film had its premiere in Melbourne on 11 December 2020, before Roadshow Films released the film in Australia on 1 January 2021, and received positive reviews from critics.
 IFC Films released the film in the United States on 21 May 2021.

-A sequel based on the Harper's 2017 follow-up book, Force of Nature, was later announced to be in production in 2022.
+A sequel based on Harper's 2017 follow-up book, Force of Nature, was later announced to be in production in 2022, titled Force of Nature: The Dry 2, and was released on 8 February 2024.

 Plot

-Federal Agent Aaron Falk returns to his hometown of Kiewarra in Victoria to attend the funeral of his childhood friend Luke Hadler, who has allegedly killed his wife Karen and their son Billy before taking his own life.
+Federal agent Aaron Falk returns to his home town of Kiewarra in Victoria to attend the funeral of his childhood friend Luke Hadler, who has allegedly killed his wife Karen and their son Billy before taking his own life.
 Only their infant daughter, Charlotte, was spared.
 Luke's parents ask Falk to stay and investigate the crime, and he reluctantly agrees.

 In flashbacks, it is revealed that Falk left town twenty years earlier to escape harassment when he was suspected in the death of his girlfriend Ellie.
 Upon his return, he finds many of the townspeople are still angry towards him, particularly Ellie's father Mal and her cousin Grant who brand him a liar and a murderer.

 With the help of the town's local sergeant Greg Raco, Falk begins to look into the events surrounding Luke's death.
 They discover that the shotgun shells used in the crime were Remingtons, while Luke only owned Winchesters.
 Falk also interviews Scott Whitlam, the local school principal and Karen's boss, who explains that although she and Luke had some money trouble, they did not appear to have any serious problems.

-When Falk discovers the word 'GRANT?' handwritten on the back of a library book receipt, he suspects Grant wants to purchase the Hadler family farm since Luke's parents cannot manage it on their own.
+Falk discovers the word 'GRANT?' handwritten on the back of a library book receipt.
+So, he suspects Grant wants to purchase the Hadler family farm as Luke's parents cannot manage it on their own.

-Falk visits Gretchen, another childhood friend and Karen's co-worker who tells him there were applications found in Karen's desk for school funding.
-While reminiscing over an old photo album, Falk sees a photo of Luke holding Gretchen's newborn son Lachlan.
+Falk visits Gretchen, another childhood friend and Karen's co-worker who tells him about applications found in Karen's desk for school funding.
+While reminiscing over an old photo album, Falk sees one of Luke holding Gretchen's newborn son Lachlan.
 He questions her about Luke being the father; Gretchen denies this, but indirectly confirms they were having an affair.
-Falk outrightly asks Gretchen if she is responsible for the murders, and she tells him to leave.
-The next morning, Falk steals some of the funding applications and realises Karen wrote 'GRANT?' in reference to finances.
-Aaron figures out that Whitlam has been embezzling from the school and murdered Karen and her family to cover up his crime.
+Falk directly asks Gretchen if she is responsible for the murders, and she tells him to leave.

+The next morning, Falk finds some of the funding applications and realises Karen wrote 'GRANT?' in reference to finances.
+Aaron discovers Whitlam has been embezzling from the school and murdered Karen and her family to cover up his crime.